(This article has been updated to incorporate later posts on similar topics, to get everything all in one place).

 Waterspout: Most last for d20 turns, but 10% last for d10 hours.
 There is a 5% chance to hit the ship.
 If a ship is struck by a waterspout it rolls four times for storm damage, and double the severity of the effects.
 Persons on deck suffer 3d6 damage and are flung d10 × 10 yards away.

 Whirlpool: 90% are natural phenomena lasting d6 hours.
 Can be avoided with a successful Piloting roll.
 If not avoided successive rolls are at a cumulative -2 each hour.
 A ship still caught at the end of the duration takes 2d10 points of hull damage.
 75% of whirlpools can drag down only small craft (50 feet or less), while 25% can drag any size ship to the bottom.
 Ships are dragged into the whirlpool at 1″ per round, cumulative (1″ the 1st round, 2″ the 2nd, 3″ the 3rd).
 A ship must exceed the speed of the flow to escape.
 Otherwise, it will be dragged to the bottom in 6 rounds.

-Iceberg: Ships can encounter ice floes in freshwater and icebergs in salt, the latter ranging from single mountains of ice to fields of 10-20 small ice mountains that continually break against each other and anything that gets in their way.
-The chief danger to ships from ice is damage to the hull (10-16 feet in freshwater, 10-60 feet in salt).
-Ice does 1-6 points of hull damage for every round it is in contact with the ship.
-In addition, icebergs at sea have a 10% chance of putting a hole in the ship (treat as rammed; see “Ramming” in the DUNGEON MASTER’S GUIDE).
+Iceberg: Ships can encounter ice floes in freshwater and icebergs in salt, the latter ranging from single mountains of ice to fields of 10-20 small ice mountains that continually break against each other and anything that gets in their way (10-16 feet in freshwater, 10-60 feet in salt).
+The chief danger to ships from ice is damage to the hull.
+Ice does 1-6 points of hull damage for every round in contact with the ship.
+In addition, icebergs have a 10% chance of holing in the ship (treat as rammed; see “Ramming” in the DUNGEON MASTER’S GUIDE).
 MM2

 Inclement weather can affect movement rate, range of vision, tracking, and the chance of getting lost.